 Yes, you heard it right – instability.

-One of the biggest issues with light bikes is that they can be particularly “twitchy” when on the road and as a result can be fairly unstable – obviously this is entirely model and specification dependent.
+One of the most significant issues with light bikes is that they can be particularly “twitchy” when on the road.
+As a result, it can be pretty unstable.
+This is entirely model and specification-dependent.

-Furthermore, it’s crucial to weigh in the fact that lightweight frames can be considerably less durable than the heavier versions.
+Furthermore, it’s crucial to consider that lightweight frames can be considerably less durable than heavier versions.

-As a result they can lose their rigidity and may or may not be in one piece after a crash.
+As a result, they can lose their rigidity and may not be in one piece after a crash.

-Fortunately the models listed above are all well built and are high quality models.
+Fortunately, the models listed above are all well-built and high-quality models.

-One other potential solution worth considering is purchasing a heavier model and then modifying it so that it weighs less.
+Another potential solution worth considering is purchasing a heavier model and then modifying it to weigh less.

-Now, this may not be possible on all folding bikes, however for the majority of bikes around there are some modifications that can be made to make them lose some weight.
+Now, this may only be possible on some folding bikes.
+However, some modifications can be made to most bikes to make them lose weight.